Loading...

 When You Can Make Phone Calls: You typically have the right to make a phone call within a reasonable timeframe after being booked.
 This is usually to contact an attorney or a family member.
 It's important to remember that jail calls are often recorded.

 How Bail Works in Cannon: Bail is the amount of money required to be released from jail pending your court appearance.
 The amount is set by the court schedule based on the charges.
-Bail can be paid in cash, or through a bail bondsman.
+Bail can be paid in cash or through a licensed bail bondsman.
 A bail bondsman will charge a non-refundable fee (typically 10-15% of the bail amount) to post bail on your behalf.
-More information on bail is available here.
-Typical bail amounts in Cannon County for a first-time DUI may vary, so it's important to inquire specifically about your case.
+While typical bail amounts in Cannon County for a first-time DUI may vary, it's important to inquire specifically about your case.

 Missing deadlines in a DUI case can have serious consequences.
 Pay close attention to these dates:

-ALR Hearing Deadline (Usually 15 Days): If your license was suspended due to a failed or refused chemical test, you have a limited time (usually 15 days from the date of the notice) to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety.
+ALR Hearing Deadline (15 Days): If your license was suspended due to a failed or refused chemical test, you have only 15 days from the date of the notice to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety.
 This hearing is separate from your criminal case and addresses the suspension of your driver's license.
 Failing to request a hearing within the deadline results in an automatic license suspension.

 Court Appearance Dates: Your citation will list your initial court date.
 It's crucial to appear on time.
 Missing your court date can result in a warrant being issued for your arrest.